The fullness conjectures for products of elliptic curves

 \emph{6.2.3.
 The general case.} Let $k_0$ be the field of constants of $k$.
-Write $X=X_1\times X_2$ as above, where ``CM'' is meant to mean ``ordinary'' in positive charactristic.
-Similar to the previous reasoning, we may replace $k$ by some finite separable extension, hence assume that $X_1$ is defined over $k_0$.
-Then the isomorphism

-over the separable closure of $k_0$ remains valid over the separable closure of $k$, because the left and the right hand sides do not change under such extension of scalars: this is clear for the right hand side, while for the left hand side it is true because $G_k\to G_{k_0}$ is surjective, hence $G_k$ and $G_{k_0}$ have same Zariski closure in $\GL(H_\ell^*(X_1))$.
+Write $X=X_1\times X_2$ as above, where ``CM'' means ``ordinary'' in positive characteristic.
+As in 6.2.2., we reduce to the case $X=X_1$.
+Note that $X$ is then defined over a finite extension of $k_0$, hence taking $k$ sufficiently large we may assume that $X$ is actually defined over $k_0$.
+Then the isomorphism $G_\omega(X)\iso G_H(X)$ over $k_0$ remains valid over $k$, because the left and the right hand sides do not change under such extension of scalars: the surjectivity of $G_k\to G_{k_0}$ implies $\LMot(k_0)[X]\iso \LMot(k)[X]$ on the right hand side, while on the left hand side it implies that $G_k$ and $G_{k_0}$ have same Zariski closure in $\GL(H^1(X))$.